EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/tcp_ip/README.md

 ## set_search_domain(domain)

 Sets the IPv4 search domain.
-When a search domain is set using this function, DHCP is automatically disabled.
+When a search domain is set using this function, DHCP is automatically disabled for IPv4.
 Example:

 ```python